danielsaidi/iExtra/README.md

+## About iExtra

+iExtra is a Swift library that contains most of the general functionality that I use in my various apps.
+There is no real focus, just a bag of bytes.

-## Example
+## Demo Project

-To run the example project, clone the repo, and run `pod install` from the Example directory first.
+To run the demo project, clone the repo and run `pod install` from the Example directory first.
+You can then open the generated iExtra.xcworkspace file.

+For now, the demo is just the host application used to run the unit test suite.
+It has no testable stuff.